wp-plugins/widgetize-pages-light/readme.txt

 How Widgetize Pages Light works:

 * Create a custom sidebar(widget area)
-* Copy the sidebar shortcode and paste it in the page editor wherever in the content you need it
+* Insert the sidebar shortcode in the page editor wherever in the content you need it - either use the Insert Sidebar Shortcode button in the editor or copy/paste the sidebar shortcode
 * Go to your widgets section (Appearance -> Widgets) and drop some widgets in your new sidebar

 Advanced users: